Questions for Bible study groups

 Passover was the greatest of the three festivals which all Jewish men had to keep in Jerusalem.
-Whole families and village groups travelled together to Jerusalem, swamping the capital with pilgrims – men, women and children.
+Whole families and village groups traveled together to Jerusalem, swamping the capital with pilgrims – men, women and children.
 The city’s normal population was about 25,000.
 At Passover there were as many as 100,000.

-People travelled in large groups for security.
+People traveled in large groups for security.
 Women and children formed one group, men another.
 There was a certain amount of to-ing and fro-ing between the two groups, but people like Joseph and Mary could go a whole travelling day without seeing each other.